 Grade Distribution:

 Participation/Attendance 10%

-Homework 5%
+Homework 10%

-Mini-Quizzes 15%

-Chapter Exams (2x12.5%) 25% (tentative dates: Feb.
-16; March 21, 2017)

-Writing Practice 15%
+Quizzes 15%

+Chapter Exams (2x10%) 20% (Feb.
+16 and April 4, 2017)

+Writing Assignments (2x10%) 20% (Jan.
+31 and March 23, 2017)

-Oral Final Exam 10% (April 5-12, 2017)
+Oral Exam 10% (April 5-12, 2017)

-Written Final Exam (cumulative) 20% (date set by the General Faculties Council; April 18, 2017 at

-9am)
+Videoproject 15% (April 6-7, 2017)

 Participation/Attendance 10%: In-class participation is vital to your success in this course.
 It will be evaluated several times during the semester.
 In-class participation includes not only evidence of individual preparation and attention, but also contributing to group work.
 You are also expected to attend class regularly and punctually.
 If you must miss a class, contact another student (or the instructor) to get homework assignments.
 It is your responsibility to make up work and learn the material for classes you miss.
-For more detail, please consult the section Attendance, Absences, and Missed Grade Components below.

-Homework 5%: Your instructor will assign homework on a daily basis.
-Homework consists mostly of written exercises, but may also be reading a text or studying for a quiz or some type of oral preparation.
+Homework 10%: Your instructor will assign homework on a daily basis.
+This may be reading, writing, exercises from the textbook or a web page, learning for a quiz or some type of oral preparation.
 You cannot learn the material and make good use of class time without daily preparation.
-Plan to spend about half an hour every day on practicing German (doing homework, studying grammar, learning vocabulary, etc.).
-Your instructor will review your homework and provide you with feedback.
+Your instructor will collect and review your homework and provide you with feedback.

-Chapter Exams 25% and Mini-Quizzes 15%: There will be two chapter exams in this semester (each worth 12.5%).
-These exams are designed to assess a variety of skills, which are practiced during the course of study, including listening comprehension, reading comprehension, vocabulary, grammar structures, writing, and cultural information.
-In addition, instructors will administer quizzes with varying foci (grammar, vocabulary) at their discretion.
-Exams can only be made up if your instructor is informed prior to the test date and decided to excuse your absence.
+Quizzes 15% and Chapter Exams 20%: There will be several short quizzes and two longer exams.
+These tests are designed to assess a variety of skills, which are practiced during the course of study, including listening and reading comprehension, vocabulary, grammar structures, writing, and cultural information.
+Tests cannot be made up if your instructor is not informed prior to the test date and/or the absence is unexcused.
+The two exams are scheduled for: Feb.
+16 and April 4, 2017.

-Tentative dates for the chapter exams are: